Canine Massage with Caragh Reilly, founder of Wellness & Wags | Blooming Culture

 What is cancer massage?
 How can you measure improvement?

 Oncology canine massage is a specialized therapeutic modality focused on working with pets with cancer.
 It’s a misconception that massage spreads cancer; there is no evidence that massage spreads cancer cells or causes metastasis.
 However, it is key that caution is taken and that you work with a therapist with an understanding of oncology massage.

 Massage can benefit pets with cancer by minimizing the effects of both cancer and its associated treatment.
 It can reduce pain, alleviate nausea and fatigue, and reduce depression and anxiety in dogs.

 Measuring improvement is typically anecdotal.
 During an oncology canine massage, I look to provide a level of relief from symptoms and encourage a state of rest and healing.
 A session can provide welcome enrichment for the dog, and many pet parents take comfort in seeing their dog positively respond both physically and emotionally.

 What does the evaluation process look like?

 During an introductory session, I gather the full medical and behavioral history of your dog.
-I will also perform a gait analysis which is essentially an observation of how your dog moves; I’ll look for range of motion in the joints, how your dog carries their head, spine, and tail, and how they place their paws.
+I will also perform a gait analysis which is essentially an observation of how your dog moves; I’ll look for a range of motion in the joints, how your dog carries their head, spine, and tail, and how they place their paws.

 For some dogs, trust-building will be an important part of the first session.
 I want the dog to be comfortable entering my personal space and with my touch.
 I will likely ask the pet parent to join us on the floor and may utilize treats or toys to make getting to know me a fun and positive experience.